samizdatco/skia-canvas/docs/api/font-library.md

 ---
 # FontLibrary

-> The `FontLibrary` is a static class which does not need to be instantiated with `new`.
+> The `FontLibrary` global variable is a static class which does not need to be instantiated with `new`.
 Instead you can access the properties and methods on the global `FontLibrary` you import from the module and its contents will be shared across all canvases you create.

 | Installed Fonts           | Loading New Fonts | Typeface Details  |
 | --                        | --                | --                  |